What Are Pulse Surveys?

 “What could we have done to learn about this earlier?” asked the CEO.
 “More importantly, how could we have used this information to make better decisions for the business?”

-Pulse surveys are short questionnaires, polls, or other feedback methods that are sent more frequently than traditional annual surveys that may be sent once a year (if at all).
-They’re also much shorter and often more informal, which means that they usually take far less time to develop and send – and may get more employees to complete them.
+Pulse surveys, also known as pulse checks, are short questionnaires, polls, or other feedback mechanisms that are sent more frequently than traditional annual surveys, which may be sent once a year (if at all).
+They’re also much shorter and often more informal, which means that they usually take far less time to develop and send, and may get more employees to complete them, resulting in higher survey response rates.

-They’re also the perfect complement to traditional surveys, which tend to be longer and cover a wider range of topics.
-As a result, pulse surveys can be the perfect way to collect faster feedback and more meaningful insights related to new trends, policy changes, or potential issues in the workplace.
-They can also measure employee engagement, job satisfaction, or things they may be looking for to improve your company culture.
+They’re also the perfect complement to traditional employee engagement surveys, which tend to be longer and cover a wider range of topics.
+As a result, pulse surveys can be the perfect way to collect faster feedback and more meaningful employee insights related to new trends, policy changes, or potential issues in the workplace.
+They can also measure employee engagement, job satisfaction, or things they may be looking for to improve your organizational culture and boost employee morale.

 Examples of Pulse Surveys